On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: -cohomology

-The first map is compatible with Frobenius and monodromy. {\rm If $X$ is partially proper}, the second map is a strict quasi-isomorphism; the first map is a quasi-isomorphism if $L=K$ or if $X$ comes from a dagger variety defined over a finite extension of $K$. \item For $L=K$, there is a natural map
+Here $\sd\sff(C_{F_L})$ is the filtered $\infty$-category of $\sd(C_{F_L})$\footnote{Recall that, for a stable $\infty$-category $\scc$ having sequential limits, the filtered $\infty$-category $\sd\sff(\scc)$ was defined in \cite[Thm.
+2.5]{GP18}.
+It is a stable $\infty$-category.}. {\rm If $X$ is partially proper}, the second map is a strict quasi-isomorphism; the first map is a quasi-isomorphism if $L=K$ or if $X$ comes from a dagger variety defined over a finite extension of $K$. \item For $L=K$, there is a natural map in $\sd(C_{\Q_p})$

 and the following diagram commutes

 \end{enumerate} \end{enumerate} \end{proposition} \begin{remark} (i) Below, in Section \ref{period-dagger-section}, we will define the overconvergent period map in 1d over $C$ and, in Proposition \ref{lwiatko11}, we will remove the condition $L=K$ in 3c.
 To do this we could not use the constructions from \cite{CDN3} and \cite{CN3}: the first one was not functorial enough, the second one, using a ``killing nilpotents'' trick, just did not transfer to the geometric setting.
 This depressing state of affairs made us take a break of more than a year from the project before coming back to it with an approach that adapts to the analytic setting an early construction by Beilinson of the Hyodo-Kato quasi-isomorphism.